janus-idp/backstage-plugins/plugins/tekton/README.md

          plural: 'taskruns'
   ```
 - The Kubernetes plugin is configured and connects to the cluster using a `ServiceAccount`.
 - The [`ClusterRole`](https://backstage.io/docs/features/kubernetes/configuration#role-based-access-control) must be granted for custom resources (PipelineRuns and TaskRuns) to `ServiceAccount` accessing the cluster.
+- To be able to view the pod logs, you will need to the grant permissions for `pods/log`
-If you have the Backstage Kubernetes Plugin configured, then the `ClusterRole` is already granted.
+- If you have the Backstage Kubernetes Plugin configured, then the `ClusterRole` is already granted.

-  You can use the following code to grant the `ClusterRole` for custom resources:
+  You can use the following code to grant the `ClusterRole` for custom resources and pod logs:

   ```yaml
     ...